SWAT: 1974 Symbionese Liberation Army shootout

-The War on Drugs: 1980s and 1990s
+War on drugs: 1980s and 1990s

-In 1981 U.S. Congress passed the Military Cooperation with Law Enforcement Act, giving police access to military intelligence, infrastructure, and weaponry in the fight against drugs.
+In 1981, the U.S. Congress passed the Military Cooperation with Law Enforcement Act, giving police access to military intelligence, infrastructure, and weaponry in the fight against drugs.
 Reagan subsequently declared drugs to be a threat to U.S. national security.
 In 1988 the Reagan administration encouraged Congress to create the Edward Byrne Memorial State and Local Law Enforcement Program.
-The program modified existing federal aid structures to local police, making it easier to transfer money and equipment to fight the War on Drugs.
+The program modified existing federal aid structures to local police, making it easier to transfer money and equipment to fight the war on drugs.
 Police forces also received increased assistance from the DEA.
 The money resulted in the creation of many narcotics task forces, and SWAT teams became an important part of these forces.

 In 1972, paramilitary police units launched a few hundred drug raids annually within the United States.
 In the early 1980s, SWAT drug raid numbers increased to 3000 annually, and by 1996, 30,000 raids annually.
 During the 1990s, according to The Capital Times in Madison, Wisconsin, weapons donations from the Department of Defense greatly bolstered the number of SWAT teams and the extent of their operations.
 The paper reported that the military transferred nearly 100,000 pieces of military equipment to Wisconsin police departments in the 1990s.

 Criminal justice professors Peter Kraska and Victor Kappeler, in their study Militarizing American Police: The Rise and Normalization of Paramilitary Units, surveyed police departments nationwide and found that their deployment of paramilitary units had grown tenfold between the early 1980s and late 1990s.